 If you are attracted by a career that encourages a healthy and balanced lifestyle, then you’ve come to the right place.

 As a cop, you’ll be trained to face a myriad of challenging and sometimes random events.
-Being physically fit and in excellent health is vital to completing your training at the Royal NZ Police College (RNZPC) and for operating on the frontline once you graduate.
+Being physically fit and in excellent health is vital to completing your training at the Royal NZ Police College (RNZPC) and for operating on the frontline once you are attested and commence in your district.

 An applicant must have visual acuity that will ensure they can safely and effectively perform an operational policing role.
 This includes not placing the individual or members of the public at undue risk as a result of incidents where they lose any visual aids.